3-O-Methyldopa: In relation to levodopa

-Modulation
+Modulation of 3-OMD levels in blood

 As we know, it is necessary to produce the passage of L-DOPA administered to the blood brain barrier (BBB) to supplement the lack of dopamine suffered by patients with Parkinson's.

 Due to the high peripheral degradation rate of L-DOPA, high doses are required to improve the levels of this enzyme in blood brain barrier.
 Those increments are often associated with dopaminergic side effects.

 For this reason, several studies reported some mechanisms that can prolong the concentration of L-DOPA.
 Compounds capable of decreasing 3-O-methyldopa, like entacapone, tolcapone and opicapone (COMT inhibitors), when administered in combination with L-DOPA, lead to prolonged availability of this drug, thereby prolonging its effects.

 On the other hand, the possibility of blocking peripheral decarboxylation by adding an aromatic amino acid decarboxylase (AADC) inhibitor has been studied.
 These effects increase the methylation of L-DOPA and increase concentrations of 3-O-methyldopa.
 Clivel Charlton et al., demonstrate that 3-OMD accumulation from long-term L-DOPA treatment may be involved in the adverse effects of L-DOPA therapy, although more studies are needed to corroborate it.